 Step 4 – Enter Late Rent Details

 Provide the beginning and end dates for the time period in which the rent is past due.
 Write the amount of the past due rent, the number of late fees (if any), and the total amount owed by the tenant to the landlord.

 Step 5 – Sign Notice and Enter Landlord Information

 The landlord will sign and date the Eviction Notice.
 Provide the landlord’s current contact information so the tenant can contact the landlord if necessary.

 Proof of service is an affidavit that shows that the Eviction Notice was served to the tenant.

 Enter the date of delivery.
 This is important because it provides evidence of the date the notice is delivered to the tenant, which starts the number of days the tenant has to pay the past due rent (10 days) or vacate the property.

-The person delivering the Eviction Notice, the server, should complete the method of delivery and the fields for the person receiving the notice and the address of the location where the notice was delivered.
+The person delivering the Eviction Notice, the server, should complete the delivery method, the fields for the person receiving the notice, and the address of the location where the notice was delivered.

 The server signs, prints their full name, and dates the proof of service.